alban-gerome/adobe-analytics/README.md

 The Reports & Analytics interface has gone through a radical facelift in the past few years.
 The underlying architecture also seems to have changed and now uses:

-* ReactJS - a Facebook framework to speed up rendering
+* React.js - a Facebook framework to speed up rendering
 * AngularJS - a Google framework to replace full page loads with partial page updates
 * jQuery - now you're talking!